Skip to main content

 Starting Peptide Therapy by Telehealth in Ohio

 Ohio is a straightforward telehealth state for this category of care.
-State rules let a licensed physician or nurse practitioner evaluate a new patient remotely, verify identity and location, and prescribe non-controlled medications without a prior in-person exam, provided the evaluation meets the same standard of care as an office visit.
-In practice: no waiting room in Dublin, no parking garage downtown, and the same prescription pathway at the end.
-PeRx prescribes to adults 21 and older.
+A licensed physician or nurse practitioner can evaluate a new patient remotely, confirm identity and location, and prescribe non-controlled medications without a prior in-person exam, as long as the visit meets the same standard of care as an office visit.
+In practice that means no waiting room in Dublin and no downtown parking garage, with the same prescription pathway at the end.
+PeRx prescribes to adults 21 and older anywhere in Ohio.

 The PeRx process for central Ohio patients